c-koi/libboard/README.md

 ## Features

-For now, LibBoard can handle primitives like lines, rectangles, triangles, polylines, circles, ellipses and text.
-In future releases, bitmap insertion should be supported.
+For now, LibBoard can handle primitives like lines, rectangles, triangles, polylines, circles, ellipses, bitmap images and text.
 See the [TODO](https://raw.githubusercontent.com/c-koi/libboard/master/TODO) file for a list of features that should be added in future releases.

 ## Licence